I moved to Philadelphia to write.

 While studying Creative Writing, I felt drawn to explore themes of loneliness and belonging in my work.

 After graduation, I began working at a contemporary art museum.
-I spent a lot of time in the galleries discussing artistic concepts, but I felt most alive when I had the opportunity to work on a radio segment: a collaboration between Philadelphia Contemporary and The Fabric Workshop and Museum (FWM) celebrating the work of Jonathan Lyndon Chase.
+I spent a lot of time in the galleries discussing artistic concepts, but I felt most alive when I had the opportunity to lift my words off the page and work on a radio segment: a collaboration between Philadelphia Contemporary and The Fabric Workshop and Museum (FWM) celebrating the work of Jonathan Lyndon Chase.

 I realized how much I loved audio storytelling.
 Soon, I left the art museum to begin an apprenticeship with a podcast called Shelter in Place.